survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 Facebook's [React](https://facebook.github.io/react/) is a popular alternative for developing web applications.
 Even if you don't use it, it can be valuable to understand how to configure it.

-## Get Started Fast with *create-react-app*

-The fastest way to get started with webpack and React is to use [create-react-app](https://www.npmjs.com/package/create-react-app).
-It encapsulates a lot of best practices and it is particularly useful if you want to get started with a little project fast with minimal setup.

-One of the main attractions of *create-react-app* is a feature known as *ejecting*.
-This means that instead of treating it as a project dependency, you'll get a full webpack setup out of it.

-There's a gotcha, though.
-After you eject, you cannot go back to the dependency-based model, and you will have to maintain the resulting setup yourself.

 ## Setting Up Babel with React

 The *Processing with Babel* chapter covers the essentials of using Babel with webpack.
 There's some React specific setup you should perform, though.
 Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you will have to enable it through Babel.